coriolinus/num-runtime-fmt/README.md

 with formatting a single numeric value.
 Therefore, the specification language is somewhat truncated: it omits both braces and the colon which precedes the format specification.
-Therefore, where in the standard formatting machinery you might write
+Therefore, where in the standard formatting machinery you might
+write:

 ```rust
 let hex_digit = format!("{:02x}", 0xf0);
 ```

-With this library, the equivalent would be
+With this library, the equivalent would be:

 ```rust
 let hex_digit = NumFmt::from_str("02x")?.format(0xf0);